 When you develop applications, you encounter different types of data, not all of which are suitable for large objects.
 For example, there is no need for the following to be created as large objects:

-This data can be organized into simple tables that are structured based on business rules.
+Simple structured data can be organized into relational tables that are structured based on business rules.

 Complex structured data

-This kind of data is complex in nature and is suited for the object-relational features of the Oracle database such as collections, references, and user-defined types.
+Complex structured data is more complex than simple structured data and is suited for the object-relational features of the Oracle database such as collections, references, and user-defined types.

-With the growth of the internet and content-rich applications, it has become imperative that the database support a data type that:
+With the growth of the Internet and content-rich applications, it has become imperative for Oracle Database to provide LOB support that:

-Examples of semi-structured data include document files such as XML documents or word processor files.
-These kinds of documents contain data in a logical structure that is processed or interpreted by an application, and is not broken down into smaller logical units when stored in the database.
+Semistructured data include document files such as XML documents or word processor files, which contain data in a logical structure that is processed or interpreted by an application, and is not broken down into smaller logical units when stored in the database.

-Applications involving semi-structured data typically use large amounts of character data.
+Applications that use semistructured data often use large amounts of character data.
 The Character Large Object (

 CLOB) and National Character Large Object (